openmrs/openmrs-sdk/README.md

 The tag will be then built and deployed to [Bintray](https://bintray.com/openmrs/maven/openmrs-sdk).
 You will have to sign-in and [sync with Maven Central](https://bintray.com/openmrs/maven/openmrs-sdk#central).

+Finally point the previosly created release in GitHub to the new release version tag.